stackbit-projects/remarkable-broccoli-b8e30/content/pages/index.md

     image_alt: Artificial Intelligence
     title: We build AI products
     content: >
-      And we build it the right way.
+      And we build them the right way.
 Cygence is committed to research and development of artificial intelligence products so that it  only helps humans.
     actions: